Hammarberg/c2/README.md

 My Computer -> Properties -> Advanced System Settings -> Environment Variables -> Edit path for either User or System.
 Set the path to the directory where `c2.exe` was built to.
 # Usage
 ## Command line
-When executing c2 without any arguments in a project folder, it will build/assemble and depending on the settings in the project file, it can automatically launch an emulator if in path.
-However, there are many useful command line switches you can use directly or in conjunction with a project file.
-To get an overview:
+When executing c2 without any arguments in a project folder, it will build/assemble and depending on the settings in the project file (`.c2.json`), it can automatically launch custom scripts or a target emulator.
+To get an overview of command line options:

 `c2 --help` or simply `c2 -h`.

-Note that the help listing will extend with project specific options when a project file is loaded or detected in the same folder.
+The help listing will extend with project specific options when a project file is detected or loaded.
 For example, a Motorola 68000 project might have different switches listed compared to a MOS 6502 project.

 c2 command line switches comes in two variants, the descriptive long version prefixed with two dashes (`--`) and the short variant prefixed with a single dash (`-`).
 Switches can take optional arguments.
 The description of each switch has `<mandatory>` and `[optional]` argument fields.
 Arguments are separated from the switch with a space like `--out file.bin`.
 Short switches with no or only optional arguments can be stacked and in that case only the last switch of the stack can have arguments: `-rvVo file.bin` where `-o` is the short version of `--out`.
 ## Templates overview
 When assembling with c2, the template selected sets the target architecture, project configuration and may provides additional tools, definitions or macros for the target platform.

-Some templates provides a "hello word" as a starting point when setting up a new project.
+Templates provides a "hello word" as a starting for new projects.

 A template is specified at either at project creation (`--create-project`) or during direct assembly (`--direct`).
 ## Projects
-c2 comes with a built in project and build system.
+c2 comes with an easy to use build system.
 ## Creating a c2 project
 Each project is based on a template.
 To list templates.

 `c2 --list-templates`

-To create a c2 Create a new project in the current folder, use `--create-project <template> <name> [path]`.
+To create a new c2 project in the current folder, use `--create-project <template> <name> [path]`.

 `c2 --create-project vectrex myawesomeproject`